MicrosoftDocs/dynamics-365-project-operations/articles/project-management/saving-changes-to-projects.md

 Microsoft Dynamics 365 Project Operations embeds Microsoft Project for the web inside the tasks tab of a project entity.
 When edits are made to the work breakdown structure (WBS) the UI immediately shows the changes; however, an asynchronous save process is triggered to update the relevant fields in Dataverse.
 The amount of time this asynchronous save takes depends on the size of the changes.
 If a change requires updates to many entities (for example, adjusting dates on a task that many other tasks depend on), it takes longer than a change that updates few entities.

+> [!NOTE]
+>  The updates to Dataverse are done by the Microsoft Project system user not by the user making edits in the tasks tab.
+If you check the Modified By column in the project tasks table it will show Microsoft Project as the user who made the most recent updates when a project task is edited through the Project for the Web.
+There is an additional column in the project tasks table called "Project for the web ModifiedBy" which will show the user who made the edits in Project for the web.
+>
 ## Save Status

 An icon in the top right corner of the Project for the web UI indicates the save status.
 The save status icon has three states.